rdehaan/jaggpy/README.md

 <!-- Examples -->
 ### Examples
-The source code of this package contains the folder `src\test`.
+The source code of this package contains the folder `src/test`.
 There are several example files illustrating the use of the `jaggpy` package.
 It contains several example scenarios, an example python file incorporating the package and explicit ASP encodings of some scenarios and rules.

 <!-- LICENSE -->
 ## License